shimul-iut/golang-semaphore-test/README.md

 # Go Semaphore Example

 This project demonstrates the implementation of a weighted semaphore in Go using the `golang.org/x/sync/semaphore` package.
-The example shows how to control concurrent access to resources using semaphores in a worker pool pattern.
+The example shows how to control concurrent access to resources using semaphores in a worker pool pattern, with a visual timeline representation of task execution.

 ## Features